Our Services

 Midlife is also a "pressure decade."
 Women often carry high mental loads — careers, caregiving, relationships, health changes.
 When the distractions stop, your brain finally processes everything.

-If your sleep issues are frequent (more than three nights a week for several weeks), consider using a free AI-powered tool to check if your symptoms could indicate a Sleep Disorder — it takes just minutes and can help you identify patterns worth discussing with your doctor.
+If your sleep issues are frequent (more than three nights a week for several weeks), it may be time to dig deeper into what's happening.
+You can start by using Ubie's free AI-powered Sleep Disorder symptom checker — it takes just a few minutes and helps you identify patterns worth discussing with your doctor.

 And importantly: if you experience loud snoring, choking at night, severe daytime sleepiness, chest pain, or symptoms that feel serious, speak to a doctor promptly.
 Some sleep problems can signal underlying health conditions that need medical attention.